CUTR-at-USF/usf-mobullity/README.md

   * openssl pkcs12 -export -in cert.pem -inkey mobullity_forest_usf_edu.pem -passout pass:PASS > server.p12
   * keytool -importkeystore -srckeystore server.p12 -destkeystore server.jks -srcstoretype pkcs12

+  The cert is also managed via Chef for OTP Jetty server, so you'll need to log into development machine and import key into `C:\chef\cache\cookbooks\otp\files\default\maps.jks`.
+Then run `C:\opscode\chef\bin\knife spork bump otp && c:\opscode\chef\bin\kni fe cookbook upload otp` to update the cookbook.
+Then, log into both mobullity2 and 3 and delete the contents of `C:\chef\backup` and `C:\chef\cache`, and then reboot the machines to force a pickup of the new cookbook from Chef.io (for some reason the machines aren't actively checking in on their own).

   To test, you can run the following nmap script to list all available ciphers which should yield something like:

   nmap --script +ssl-enum-ciphers -p 8081 localhost